In this unit, students act as reading detectives to discover the elements of a mystery.

 Step 1: Explain to students that detectives must complete a case report after a mystery has been solved to show how the information they collected helped them crack the case.

-Step 2: Display the Detective's Case Report worksheet.
+Step 2: Display the Detective's Case Report printable.
 (Point out that this may be similar to other story maps that they have used, but this one is specific to the mystery genre.)
 Go over each story element on the worksheet.

-Step 3: Using a mystery that you have previously read aloud to the class, complete the Detective's Case Report with the help of your students.
+Step 3: Using a mystery that you have previously read aloud to the class, complete the Detective's Case Report printable with the help of your students.

-Step 4: You may want to do this activity with another short mystery over the next couple days so that students will be comfortable completing a Detective's Case Report independently when reading a chapter book mystery in Lesson 2: Reading Detectives.
+Step 4: You may want to do this activity with another short mystery over the next couple days so that students will be comfortable completing a Detective's Case Report printable independently when reading a chapter book mystery in Lesson 2: Reading Detectives.

 Step 5: Add the completed Detective's Case Report to your mystery-themed bulletin board for students to use as a reference when completing their own case reports in the future.